lemkis/js_recap/typescript.md

   console.log(s.toUpperCase());
 });
 ```
-In this example, parameter `s:string`.
+In this example, parameter `s:string` (the process  of guessing the type of `s` is called `contextual typing` because the context that the function occurred within informs what type it should have).

 You can annotate the return type of a function as well:
 ```typescript